Things That Go Bump in the Night (Dad's Army): Plot

 Later, Pike, still unable to sleep, is woken up by the sound of heavy boots coming up the stairs.
-He warns the others, and they turn out the candles.
+He warns the others, and they blow out the candles.
 The boots come towards the bedroom.
 The door opens slowly to reveal an upper-class accented officer, Captain Cadbury, who is surprised to find them in his bedroom.

 In the morning, the platoon are having breakfast.
 It turns out that the house is a dog training school, and that Cadbury, the school's administrator, had left to fix the generator.
 Pike ends up wearing a German uniform that they use for training purposes as his uniform is still wet.
 Outside, Cadbury shows them the dogs, pointing out one, Prince 439, who is a troublemaker.
 The platoon set off to get some petrol, each carrying an empty gin bottle.

 While out in the countryside, Cadbury informs them that the dogs are only half-trained and that they have not been taught how not to tear their victim to pieces.
 Walker then notices that the noise of the hounds is getting louder, and they realise the dogs must have got out.
 Cadbury then realises that they must be tracking them, because Pike's uniform is covered in aniseed.
-Thus, after Pike nearly rubs the aniseed on Mainwaring, the platoon make a run for it, carrying Godfrey aboard a sheep hurdle.
+Thus, after Pike nearly rubs the aniseed on Mainwaring, the platoon makes a run for it, carrying Godfrey aboard a sheep hurdle.
 Once they reach a stream, Mainwaring tells the platoon that dogs cannot follow a scent across water, so Pike is made to cross downstream.
-Mainwaring refuses to get his feet wet, and is carried across on the hurdle.
+Mainwaring refuses to get his feet wet and is carried across on the hurdle.
 Meanwhile, Pike falls in the river, once again getting soaked.

 Once across, the platoon relax.
 However, Mainwaring's plan has failed as the hounds have followed them and they continue running.
 In the end, Mainwaring, Wilson, Frazer and Godfrey hide in a tool shed while the others climb trees.
 Cadbury suggests that Pike should throw his clothes down to the dogs, meaning that Pike is forced by Mainwaring to strip naked or else he will put him on a charge.
 Pike subsequently covers his genitals and backside with two small bags.
 This allows the platoon to escape and they continue their walk, with Pike wearing a potato sack and the German helmet.